ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 The way Python programming normally works is that you write a script, save the script, then run the script.
 Python scripts can be written using any plain text editor, e.g. <a href="https://atom.io" target="_blank">Atom</a>, <a href="http://www.pspad.com" target="_blank">PSPad</a>, <a href="https://www.vim.org" target="_blank">Vim</a>, or even simple programs like <a href="https://support.apple.com/en-gb/guide/textedit/welcome/mac" target="_blank">TextEdit.app</a>!

-To run the Python script, you then need to navigate to the folder where the Python script is saved, using the command line, and run it like this, assuming your Python script is called `myscript.py`:
+To run the Python script, you then need to navigate to the folder where the Python script is saved, using the command line, and run it by typing this, assuming your Python script is called `myscript.py`:

 ```shell
 python myscript.py